cg20231d/unity-graphics-info-mabar/7-Size-Over-Lifetime/README.md

 Try to play arround with the preset at the bottom of the curve for better understanding.

+Separate axes is to configure size for X, Y, Z for advanced size customization.

 ### Further Read
 [Size Over Lifetime](https://docs.unity3d.com/Manual/PartSysSizeOverLifeModule.html)